gemigon/optimizing-superintelligence-framework/README.md

 <img src="Module00/assets/human-computer-asa.png">

-To get up to speed quickly on this project, start with the core principles contained in the beginning sections (see INDEX).
-The founding documents (Anonymous) for this project are available as a backport reference (The Optopian Strategy) in the founding-docs folder.
-These documents were initially sourced from the TOR network in 2008.
+To get up to speed quickly on this project, start with the core principles contained in the first 4 modules listed in the [INDEX](INDEX.md).
+The founding documents for this project were initially sourced from the TOR network in 2008.

-Collaboration can be directly addressed by contacting the project curator (gemigon at gmx dot com).
+Communications can be directed to the project curator (gemigon at gmx dot com).